← All Articles

 The short version

-Choose the Soque for maximum trophy-trout density — a private spring creek of big browns (20"+) where sight-fishing and technical drifts rule, at a higher rod fee, best for intermediate-plus anglers who want fewer, bigger fish.
+Choose the Soque for maximum trophy-trout density — a private spring creek of big browns (22–28 inches) where sight-fishing and technical drifts rule, at a higher rod fee, best for intermediate-plus anglers who want fewer, bigger fish.
 Choose the Etowah for an accessible small-stream experience — a mixed wild-and-stocked freestone with public access plus Bowman's private vineyard beat, the shortest drive from Atlanta (~75 minutes, often 30–60 from the north suburbs), and the easier learning curve that makes it the better first guided trip.
 Trophy hunt → Soque; first trip or short drive → Etowah.
 Compare all the water in the North Georgia rivers guide.

-Soque vs Etowah: what's the difference?
+Soque vs Etowah: what's the real difference?

 Fish the Soque for fewer-bigger trophy trout on private water; fish the Etowah for an accessible small-stream day that's the best first guided trip.